• Skip to main content

 The Guano Point Cafe is another walk-up eatery.
 And you’ll find this restaurant at the last stop on your tour – at Guano Point.

 The cafe offers BBQ meals of pulled pork, chicken, and jackfruit (vegetarian option).
-And some à la carte selections like pasta salad and corn on the cobb.
+And some à la carte lunch selections like pasta salad and corn on the cobb.

 Although there are fewer choices here than at Sky View Restaurant, the meals come with a lot of food!
 For instance, you’ll get one main course, three sides, and bottled water.
 And the pricing is currently the same as Sky View, too – $21 for a meal plus sales tax.